 - (1) Practice Dates.
 There shall be no organized or formal school baseball practice for a contestant or a team, before or after school, until the 19th Friday prior to the State Baseball Tournament, and after the date for certifying district champions, except for teams that have not been eliminated from the playoffs. - (2) Scrimmages.
-Schools shall not scrimmage until the 18th Monday prior to the State Baseball Tournament, not to exceed two scrimmages per calendar week, Monday through Saturday.
+Schools shall not scrimmage prior to the date set forth by the UIL calendar, not to exceed two scrimmages per calendar week, Monday through Saturday.
 Scrimmages are subject to the one contest per school week limitation. - (3) Games.
 Schools shall not play their first game until the 16th Monday prior to the State Baseball Tournament. - (4) School Equipment.
 It will be considered a school game if a team is wearing school uniforms and/or using school equipment following the close of the regular UIL season. - (5) Non-School Participation.
 See Section 1209. - (d) TIES IN DISTRICT AND NON-DISTRICT GAMES.
-Unless otherwise specified by district minutes prior to the beginning of season, a regulation district or non-district game called with a tie score after five innings have been played (and a winner cannot be determined) shall be counted as one-half game won and one-half game lost for each team.
-The game shall not be replayed provided five innings have been completed.
-If five innings have not been completed, the game shall be replayed from the start.
+Unless otherwise specified by district minutes prior to the beginning of season, a regulation district or non-district game called with a tie